wilmapuba/reactjs-shopping-cart/README.md

-# Workshop - Hands On - Understanding Containers
+# Workshop - Hands On - Understanding Containers_1

 Example of how to run containers from scratch, using a simple app implemented by Kris Urbas in react.js and redux.js